boxyhq/website/blog/2023-07-20-boxyhq-the-must-have-for-your-startups-next-enterprise-customer.md

 Source: [Be enterprise-ready: 3 reasons not to build enterprise features!](https://boxyhq.com/blog/three-reasons-not-to-build-enterprise-features)

-## The BoxyHQ suite — in the chronological order of release.
+## The BoxyHQ suite — in the chronological order of release

 ### 1. Open Source SAML Jackson